GC-public-projects/AuthuiFirestoreDemo/README.md

 - fetchAllCitiesAndIdWithListener() : same than fetchAllCitiesWithListener() but returns as flow a list of pairs in which each city will be attached to its document ID.
 This ID will be usefull when we will need to delete a city from the DB.
 Indeed, contrary to the records of the tables from the relational DBs, the content of the documents (record) don't content any attribute (like primary key) to recognise them in order to delete them.
 So we need to return the document ID.
 It is possible to add the document ID to the aatributes of the documents but this is not a good way as we will create redundant info.

 - deleteCity(cityId: String) : thanks to the document ID of each city, the city will be deleted.
-Lets add .addOnSuccessListener { ... } and addOnFailureListener { ... } in order to handel the result of the delition (in occurrence some logs)
+Lets add .addOnSuccessListener { ... } and addOnFailureListener { ... } in order to handle the result of the delition (in occurrence some logs)